Degree type(s): Bachelor's

 Construction Management Program Highlights

 Students in our Construction Management program take classes at the University of Mary’s School of Engineering.
-Our new School of Engineering building featuring a machine shop, student design center, and design fundamentals lab will be complete in Summer 2020.
+Our new School of Engineering building featuring a machine shop, student design center, and design fundamentals lab opened in September 2020.

 When you earn your bachelor’s in Construction Management at the University of Mary, you will: